 For more recommendations, check out the best studio headphones for mixing and recording, the best audiophile headphones, and the best closed-back headphones.

 The Sony MDR-7506 are similar in performance to the AKG K361.
 The Sony are closed-backs intended for use as professional headphones and also use dynamic drivers to reproduce their sound.
-As such, they chase a balanced sound similar to the AKG for accurate monitoring.
+They have a bright sound compared to the warm sound from the AKG.
 While the Sony are less stable and comfortable compared to the AKG, they do have a much more consistent frequency response, meaning you'll encounter less variation in sound between sessions even if you have a larger head or wear glasses.

 The Beyerdynamic DT 770 PRO are German-made closed-back headphones for monitoring.
 Unlike the AKG K361, they have a better build quality, with a solid metal frame and velour earpads.
 The Beyerdynamic are also more stable while retaining similar comfort compared to the AKG.
 In terms of sound, the Beyerdynamic have a more subdued low and mid-bass, lacking some thump and punch that the AKG provide.
 They also have a higher clamping force, which isn't necessarily uncomfortable but might be more fatiguing over time.